awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-dolby-atmos-passthrough.md

 1. Set up your input audio and video as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md)\.

-1. Set up your output groups, outputs, and video output selectors as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring complex jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.
+1. Set up your output groups, outputs, and video output selectors as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Creating outputs with AWS Elemental MediaConvert](creating-streaming-and-file-outputs.md)\.
 Choose supported containers as listed in [Supported output codecs and containers](reference-codecs-containers.md)\.

-1. Create audio output selectors as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring complex jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.
+1. Create audio output selectors as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Creating outputs with AWS Elemental MediaConvert](creating-streaming-and-file-outputs.md)\.

    Set them up as follows: